Battle of Cambrai (1918)

-The Battle of Cambrai, 1918 (also known as the Second Battle of Cambrai) was a battle between troops of the British First, Third and Fourth Armies and German Empire forces during the Hundred Days Offensive of the First World War.
+The Battle of Cambrai, 1918 (also known as the Second Battle of Cambrai) was fought between troops of the British First, Third and Fourth Armies and German Empire forces during the Hundred Days Offensive of the First World War.
 The battle took place in and around the French city of Cambrai, between 8 and 10 October 1918.
 The battle incorporated many of the newer tactics of 1918, in particular tanks.
 The battle witnessed over 300 tanks taking part, gaining considerable ground in less than 36 hours, with about 2,000 more British casualties than German, which was light relative to earlier phases of the war.

 Battle

-There were three German lines, spanning some 7000 yd; held by the 20th Landwehr and the 54th Reserve divisions, supported by no more than 150 guns.
-The weak defence was due to the Allied general offensive across the Western Front, and specifically in this sector, the rapid approach of the Canadian Corps, who had overwhelmed much stronger defences in the previous days.
-The German defenders were unprepared for the bombardment by 324 tanks, closely supported by infantry and aircraft.
+The Allies approach to Cambrai was defended by three German lines, spanning some 7000 yd; held by the 20th Landwehr Division and the 54th Reserve Division and supported by no more than 150 guns.
+The relatively weak defence was due to the Allied general offensive across the Western Front, and specifically in this sector, the rapid approach of the Canadian Corps, who had overwhelmed much stronger defences in the previous days in the Battle of the Canal du Nord.
+The German defenders were unprepared for the Allied bombardment and the use of 324 tanks, closely supported by infantry and aircraft.

 On 8 October, the 2nd Canadian Division entered Cambrai and encountered sporadic and light resistance.
-However, they rapidly pressed northward, leaving the "mopping up" of the town to the 3rd Canadian Division following close behind.
-When the 3rd entered the town on 10 October, they found it deserted.
-Fewer than 20 casualties had been taken.
+The Canadians rapidly pressed northward, leaving the "mopping up" of the town to the 3rd Canadian Division following close behind.
+When the 3rd Canadian Division entered the town on 10 October, they found it deserted; less than 20 casualties had been suffered.

+The Battle of Cambrai in October 1918 was a watershed in the closing stages of World War I. Once the Hindenburg Line was broken and Cambrai was taken, the pace of the Allied advance rarely afforded the retreating German Army time to stop and dig in.
+The Germans usually took up positions in urban areas, using civilian populations to reduce the likelihood of artillery bombardment, and the ad hoc defences offered by buildings, walls and other reinforced obstacles to engage the advancing Allied infantry.
+The war shifted from trench warfare to a campaign of movement and manoeuvre.